-- 4.12 Concentration risk can arise from a firm being disproportionately exposed to, for example, a given issuer or sector.
-If concentration risk is not captured in the FS used in the calculation of TPs, for example if the FS calibration implicitly assumes the portfolio is welldiversified, then firms may be exposed to additional concentration risk. - 4.13 In assessing the extent to which a firm is exposed to concentration risks in its MA portfolio, the PRA expects a firm to use a number of different approaches including potentially: - analysing the composition of its current MA portfolio(s) and the associated investment mandates and policies to identify potential areas of concentration, for example, large single name exposures, sector exposures, or simply concentration arising from having relatively few different asset holdings comprising the total portfolio; - including quantitative measurements where possible (eg using the Herfindahl index2); and - conducting stress and/or scenario testing to assess to what degree concentration risk in the MA portfolio could crystallise in a severe credit event. - 4.14 Concentration risk on non-corporate bond assets is likely to be more complex and could arise from a wider range of sources.
-Where a firm has material exposure to assets other than corporate bonds in its MA portfolio, then any analysis of concentration risk exposure should reflect the nature of these assets and the types of concentration risks to which they give rise. - 4.15 If a firm considers it does not have material exposure to concentration risk, it should be able to justify this conclusion through analysis of its own portfolio and should show how any potential concentration risks are mitigated (eg through exposure limits in the investment mandates). - 4.16 If through the firm's analysis it considers its exposure to concentration risk to be material, it should make an allowance in the model calibration for the additional variability in losses that might be incurred in an economic stress.
-If this allowance is based on an approximation, the firm should be able to show that this approximation is reasonable given the risk exposure it is intended to capture.
+- 4.13 Concentration risk can arise from a firm being disproportionately exposed to, for example, a given issuer or sector.
+If concentration risk is not captured in the FS used in the calculation of TPs, for example if the FS calibration implicitly assumes the portfolio is welldiversified, then firms may be exposed to additional concentration risk. - 4.14 In assessing the extent to which a firm is exposed to concentration risks in its MA portfolio, the PRA expects a firm to use a number of different approaches including potentially: - analysing the composition of its current MA portfolio(s) and the associated investment mandates and policies to identify potential areas of concentration, for example, large single name exposures, sector exposures, or simply concentration arising from having relatively few different asset holdings comprising the total portfolio; - including quantitative measurements where possible (eg using the Herfindahl index2); and - conducting stress and/or scenario testing to assess to what degree concentration risk in the MA portfolio could crystallise in a severe credit event. - 4.15 Concentration risk on non-corporate bond assets is likely to be more complex and could arise from a wider range of sources.
+Where a firm has material exposure to assets other than corporate bonds in its MA portfolio, then any analysis of concentration risk exposure should reflect the nature of these assets and the types of concentration risks to which they give rise.